univention/ucsschool-kelvin-rest-api/doc/docs/installation-configuration.rst

 The directory :file:`/var/lib/ucs-school-import/kelvin-hooks` is mounted as a *volume* into the Docker container, so it can be accessed from the host.
 The directory content is scanned when the Kelvin API server starts.
 If it contains classes that inherit from ``ucsschool.importer.utils.import_pyhook.ImportPyHook``, they are executed when users are managed through the Kelvin API.
-The hooks are very similar to the Python hooks for the UCS\@school import (see `Handbuch zur CLI-Import-Schnittstelle`_).
+The hooks are very similar to the Python hooks for the UCS\@school import (see :cite:t:`uv-ucsschool-import`).
 The differences are:

 * Python 3.7 only